- What can you do if you think your daughter has an eating disorder?

 If you think your daughter has an eating disorder, try to flip the situation around and focus on the positive.
 Going through something together always strengthens relationships.
 Your time and interest is an investment in one of the most important relationships in your life.
 It’s incredibly rewarding to watch someone transition into a healthy, happy person.
 Helping a loved one will allow them to redirect their energy into something productive.
 Small changes make a big difference.

-If you think your daughter has an eating disorder, be grateful you can be there for someone when they are ready to make health a priority—which is also how you lose weight.
+If you think your daughter has an eating disorder, it is a beautiful thing that you can be there for her when she’s ready to make health a priority—which is also how you lose weight.

-I don’t know my name, Original song by Grace VanderWaal
+I don’t know my name, by Grace VanderWaal

 “So you say I’m not trying, but I’m trying… to find my way.”